jhorzek/lesstimate/docs/02-getting-started.md

 arma::rowvec startingValues(3);
 startingValues.fill(0.0);
 ```
-**lesspar** also expects labels for these parameters.
+**lesstimate** also expects labels for these parameters.
 The labels are stored in an object of
-class `lessSEM::stringVector`:
+class `less::stringVector`:

 === "R"

-    When using R, `lessSEM::stringVector` is identical to `Rcpp::StringVector`.
+    When using R, `less::stringVector` is identical to `Rcpp::StringVector`.
     ``` r
     Rcpp::StringVector parameterLabels(3);
     parameterLabels[0] = "b0";